sfoxhq/slate/source/includes/_orders.md

 --------- | ------- | -----------
 quantity |  | The quantity to trade.
-The minimum quantity is 0.001 for crypto-denominated pairs, and price*quantity must be greater than $5 for USD-denominated pairs. currency\_pair | btcusd | The pair or product to trade. price | | The limit price (Precision: 8 decimal places for crypto, 2 decimal places for fiat). **Note: the executed price will always be lower than or equal to this price if the market conditions allow it; otherwise, the order will not execute.** algorithm\_id | 200 | Specifies the [algorithm](#algorithm-ids) you wish to use to execute the order. routing\_type | Smart | How SFOX will route your order.
+The minimum quantity is 0.001 for crypto-denominated pairs, and price*quantity must be greater than $5 for USD-denominated pairs. currency\_pair | btcusd | The pair or product to trade. price | | The limit price (Precision: 8 decimal places for crypto, 2 decimal places for fiat). **Note: the executed price will always be better than or equal to this price; if the market conditions do not allow it, the order will not execute.** algorithm\_id | 200 | Specifies the [algorithm](#algorithm-ids) you wish to use to execute the order. routing\_type | Smart | How SFOX will route your order.
 For more info, see [Routing Types](#routing-types). client\_order\_id | | An optional field that can hold a user-specified ID.